 I recently bought a condo in Maryland for my personal residence.
 It only had one owner since it was built in the ’80s, and many things in the condo were clearly still from the original build!
 It’s been a great opportunity to exercise my DIY muscles, especially while there’s not much else to do in the pandemic.

 One of the projects I decided to tackle was refinishing the bathroom sinks.
 They were original cultured marble, complete with some lovely yellowing with age (it’s hard to get quite the full sense of it from the before photo, but trust me, it was pretty yucky).
 I had seen our contractors achieve great results doing this with sinks and bathroom tile in our rental properties, so I figured I’d give it a shot myself and save some money by not having to purchase new vanity tops.
-(I also raised the vanities from 30″ to 36″ – look out for details on this in a later post!)
+(I also raised the vanities from 30″ to 36″ – you can see how that project went here!)

 I’m not going to give a full DIY tutorial here, since many others have done a great job on that!
 I primarily followed a tutorial by Bless’er House, a youtube video by Kelly Concepts, and found additional great tips on Sage Cottage Architects.
 Definitely check those out if you are thinking of taking on this project!
 (The latter two links are tub refinishes, but it’s the same idea.
 I also did the tile around my tub/shower, so stay tuned for a post on that as well!)